 Depending on the research results in the next 5-10 years, Montenegro could consider the possibility of exploiting oil and natural gas.

 Another important energy source for Montenegro is hydropower.
 The theoretical total potential for hydropower based on the main rivers amounts to 9.846 GWh/year or 9.85 TWh/year in 2019.
 In addition, there is a theoretical potential of about 1,000 GWh/year based on small hydropower plants (SHPP, up to 10 MW).
-After all the total theoretical hydropower potential of Montenegro amounts to about 11 TWh/year in 2015.
 More info about hydropower and other renewable sources in Montenegro can be found in chapter “Renewable Energies” below.

 Montenegro’s fourth largest energy supply source is biomass and waste.
 Available sources of biomass in Montenegro are: wood biomass, biomass from agriculture, agricultural crops (energy crops), agricultural by-products (plant and animal residues), biofuels and biomass form waste.
 More about biomass in Montenegro can be seen in chapter “Renewable Energies” below.